All Episodes

 No.

-I want them to know every fact that we uncover as it relates to the Biden family about their bank accounts, their shell corporations, how many family members got paid, what countries they did business with, how much money did they do in business, and how much did they all profit, and what did Joe do to facilitate a lot of these deals that his zero experienced son was putting together uh while he was an admitted addict at the time.
+I want them to know every fact that we uncover as it relates to the Biden family about their bank accounts, their shell corporations, how many family members got paid, what countries they did business with, how much money did they do in business, and how much did they all profit, and what did Joe do to facilitate a lot of these deals that his zero experience son was putting together while he was an admitted addict at the time.

-That's what I want the American people to fully Understand.
+That's what I want the American people to fully understand.

 What did he do to deserve money in China and Russia and Kazakhstan and Ukraine and Romania and Mexico?